kilpkonn/learn-shortcuts/content/docs/nvim/week-08.md

 ---

 # Registers 1
-We continue with registers by looking atÖ
+We continue with registers by looking at:
 1. 10 numbered registers `"0..9`
 2. The small delete register `"-`
 3. 26 named registers `"a..z`